psenough/teach_yourself_demoscene_in_14_days/README.md

 If an empty canvas is too daunting, throw something random at it.
 Either play some random notes or draw some random shapes.
 And then just try to make sense of it.
 It's an easy catalyst for a new idea.

-Trying to do a proof of concept for your idea is the best way to start getting things done.
-Don't expect it to match your original idea.
+Trying to do a proof of concept for your idea is the best way to get things rolling.
+Don't expect the final results to match your original idea.
 Don't get disapointed if it's not what you had envisioned.
 Atleast it's something.
-And from that something you can either work on top of.
 Even if you conclude it's just crap, by going through the process of creating it you will have learned things which will help you on your next attempts.
 You gain invaluable experience points from everything you do.

 By the end of day 9 you should be aware of the importance of building a proof of concept of your idea and some insight on how to break out of the demosceners procastination curse.

 ## Day 10 - Deadlines are Important

-Nothing like a good old deadline to force you to finish your ideas into a finalized form.
+Nothing like a good old deadline to force you to shape your ideas into a finalized entry.

-Demoscene has a natural deadline called a demoparty.
-Every demoscener has a "oh shit, now i have to make an entry" moment, it usually comes just a few seconds after buying the party entrance tickets.
+Demoscene has a natural deadline called the next demoparty.
+Every demoscener has a "oh shit, now i have to make an entry" moment when planning to attend a demoparty, it usually comes right after buying the party entrance or flight travel tickets.

 Sure you could just go to the demoparty and socialize.
 Nothing wrong with that.
-Except everyone at the party will most likely ask you if you're working on any entry for the compos, and there is only such a limited amount of plausible excuses you can give to not be working on an entry while you still have time.
+Except that everyone at the party will most likely be asking you if you're working on an entry for the compos, and there is only such a limited amount of plausible excuses you can give to justify not working on an entry while you still have some time left.

-Even half an hour is plenty of time to do _something_.
-It might not be the mona lisa of the demoscene, but you it's never just a matter of time.
-There are even fastcompos, prepared specifically to force you to do something in small time constraints.
+Even half an hour is plenty of time to do _something_ for a compo.
+It might not be the mona lisa of the demoscene, but it's an entry.
+To prepare you for these last minute attempts to deliver something in a rush there are also fastcompos.
+Events prepared specifically to force you to do something within small time constraints.
 If you don't have a topic to work on, people will throw a topic at you.
-There are very few socially acceptable excuses in the demoscene for not making an entry for the compos.
-No pressure, just do something!

-And we're only telling you this for your own good.
-If you don't do anything, you'll just spend the rest of the event watching other people's entries on the big screen and wondering if you couldn't have done something that would place higher then that piece of crap you just saw or heard.

-So you see, if you're serious about wanting to make a demo, just buy tickets to a demoparty, and then you have yourself a nice good old deadline.
+If you don't do anything, you'll spend the rest of the event watching other people's entries on the big screen and wondering if you couldn't have done something that would place higher then that piece of crap you just saw or heard.
+So you see, if you're serious about wanting to make a demo, just buy yourself the tickets to a demoparty, and with them, automatically, will come the motivation to do something.

 The good thing about a demoparty deadline is that you see it coming months ahead, so technically speaking you can actually plan for something decent and start working on it in due time.

 One thing you should know about deadlines is that, unless you're a total control freak, they tend to sneak up on you.
 You think you have time, so you plan this great thing, and then you start realizing you aren't actually following up your work plan and your idea needs to be cut down for something simpler.
-My suggestion to avoid this fail is to plan realistically.
-Build the core of your entry early on and then spend the extra time before the deadline polishing things up, maybe getting preview feedback from people whose opinion you respect?
+My suggestion to avoid this point of failure is to always plan realistically.
+Build the core of your entry early on and then spend the extra time before the deadline polishing things up, maybe getting feedback from people whose opinion you respect?

 Don't be afraid of the deadline.
 Deadline is your friend.
 It forces you to stop with the daydreaming bullshit and focus on what's really important and actually achievable.
 If the deadline wasn't there you would most probably never actually deliver anything.
 "Art is never finished, only abandoned."
-Look at the deadline as something that will free you from your current artistic burden.
-And if you don't buy into that philosophy you can always release a final version after the party.
+So look at the deadline as the point in time where you will be liberated from your current artistic burden.
+And if you don't buy into that philosophy at all, you can still release a final version of your entry after the party.

-By the end of day 10 you should realize the importance of deadlines, how to not fear them, but respect them for the panic and closure they bring to the creative process.
+By the end of the 10th day you should realize the importance of deadlines, how to not fear them, but respect them for the panic and closure they can bring to the demo making creative process.

 ## Day 11 - Get Help

 You can do great demos alone.
 Lots of demosceners make demos alone.
 That doesn't mean you have to.

 Most demosceners prefer to work in groups.
 There are advantages and disadvantages to both approaches.
-They entirely depend on your workflow and your ability to find people who share your vision.
+Which one you follow entirely depends on your workflow and your ability to find people who share your vision.

-Regardless if you work alone or in a demogroup, you may sometimes find yourself in a bit of a pickle going through your demo making adventure.
-If you ever do, you should be aware that other demosceners tend to be helpful in all sorts of ways:
+Regardless if you work alone or in a demogroup, you may sometimes find yourself in a bit of a pickle halfway through your demo making adventure.
+If you ever do, you should be aware that you're not alone and that other demosceners tend to be helpful in all sorts of ways:

 1. They can lend you their insight into your problem.